Zengit123/simple-raspberry-gpio/README.md

 > rm -rf simple-raspberry-gpio <br>

 #### Uninstalling
-If you wish to remove this command-line utility, simply run:
+If you wish to uninstall this program, simply run:
 > sudo rm /bin/simplegpio